 Juice fresh or frozen cranberries to make the most of their cancer-fighting properties, which have been tested in vitro, although not yet in clinical trials.
 The key ingredient is anthocyanins, the purple and red pigments also found in plums and red onions.

-Patients who ate an equal amount of animal and plant protein (as opposed to a 3:1 animal to plant protein diet) saw a significant slow down in the growth of their tumour.
+Patients who ate an equal amount of animal and plant protein (as opposed to a 3:1 animal to plant protein diet) saw a significant slowdown in the growth of their tumor.

-Another study tested the cancer-fighting properites of 34 vegetables in vitro.
+Another study tested the cancer-fighting properties of 34 vegetables in vitro.
 Orange peppers suppressed the growth of cancer cells by 75%.